Carlos Bacino, MD, FACMG

-Dr. Bacino is involved in the diagnosis and management of patients with birth defects and a variety of genetic disorders.
+Carlos Bacino, MD, FACMG diagnoses and manages patients with birth defects and a variety of genetic disorders.
 He participates in subspecialty clinics such as the Skeletal Dysplasia and Craniofacial Clinics.
 As the Medical Director of the Kleberg Cytogenetics Laboratory, he has a particular interest in structural chromosomes abnormalities and genomic disorders, as well as the mechanism of origin of these chromosome anomalies.
 In the area of clinical genetics, he is actively involved in the diagnosis and management of pediatric patients with birth defects and rare genetic disorders.
 He is also interested in the clinical aspect of bone disorders and participate at the Skeletal Dysplasia Clinic at TCH.
 Currently, he supervises and trains medical students, residents, and fellows.
-As the Medical Director of the BMGL Cytogenetics Laboratory, he has a particular interest in structural chromosomes abnormalities and genomic disorders (contiguous gene deletion/duplication syndromes).
+As the Medical Director of the BMGL Cytogenetics Laboratory, Dr. Bacino has a particular interest in structural chromosomes abnormalities and genomic disorders (contiguous gene deletion/duplication syndromes).

 Amy Brower, PhD